1andee/TODO-list/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at http://localhost:8080
 4. Go to http://localhost:8080 in your browser.

+## Known Issues
+- The app is limited to 100 search queries/day due to Google Custom Search Engine API restrictions.

 ## Dependencies

 - Node 5.10.x or above